moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/erc20.md

 ![Send Standard Transfer](/images/builders/interact/ethereum-api/precompiles/erc20/erc-10.webp)

-Once the transaction is complete, you can [check your balance](#get-account-balance) using the `balanceOf` function or by looking at MetaMask, and notice that this time your balance decreased by 1 UNIT token.
+Once the transaction is complete, you can [check your balance](#get-account-balance) using the `balanceOf` function or by looking at MetaMask.
+You'll notice that your balance has decreased by 1 UNIT token.
 You can also use the `balanceOf` function to ensure that the recipients balance has increased by 1 UNIT token as expected.

 ### Send Transfer From Specific Account {: #send-transferfrom }

-So far, you should have approved an allowance of 1 UNIT token for the spender and sent 1 UNIT token via the standard `transfer` function.
+So far, you have approved an allowance of 1 UNIT token for the spender and sent 1 UNIT token via the standard `transfer` function.
 The `transferFrom` function varies from the standard `transfer` function as it allows you to define the address to which you want to send the tokens.
-So you can specify an address that has an allowance or your address as long as you have funds.
+So you can specify an address with an allowance or your address as long as you have funds.
 For this example, you will use the spender's account to initiate a transfer of the allowed funds from the owner to the spender.
 The spender can send the funds to any account, but you can send the funds from the owner to the spender for this example.

 First, you need to switch to the spender's account in MetaMask.
 Once you switch to the spender's account, you'll notice that the selected address in Remix under the **Accounts** tab is now the spender's.

 ![Switch accounts Remix](/images/builders/interact/ethereum-api/precompiles/erc20/erc-11.webp)

-Next, you can initiate and send the transfer, to do so:
+Next, you can initiate and send the transfer.
+To do so, take the following steps:

 1. Expand the **transferFrom** function
 2. Enter your address as the owner in the **from** field